-Before that there were Lithuanian-language Soviet flicks (1950s-1980s) that are still regarded with nostalgic overtones by the older generation.
+Before that, there were Lithuanian-language Soviet flicks (1950s-1980s) that are still regarded with nostalgic overtones by the older generation.
 Most of these are soaked in propaganda, however, such as “Niekas nenorėjo mirti” (“Nobody Wanted to Die”) where the Lithuanian resistants against the Soviet occupation are portrayed to kill innocent children in cold blood.
-The very first scenes of this movie include denunciation of religion by the main character – an honest communist (a complete antithesis to the villain Lithuanian freedom fighters).
+The very first scenes of this movie include a denunciation of religion by the main character, who is a honest communist (a complete antithesis to the villain Lithuanian freedom fighters).

 Some Lithuanian theatre-goers used to proclaim that Lithuanian theater directors are better known abroad than at home.
 This sentence marks both the quality of Lithuanian theater and the supposed lack of appreciation for it in Lithuania itself.
 This was always an exaggeration but the Lithuanian directors like Eimuntas Nekrošius, Oskaras Koršunovas or Rimas Tuminas are indeed regular guests at world class theater festivals.
 Yet they are also greatly enjoyed by the Lithuanian public with some plays getting sold out weeks or months in advance.